saart/GenT/README.md

 driver = GenTDriver(GenTConfig(traces_dir="abs/target/path/to/gent/traces"))
 driver.load_model_gzip_file("path/to/GenT/model.zip")
-driver.generate()  # note: it takes a while to train the model
+driver.generate()  # note: it takes a while to train the model.
+Consider around 1 minute, as mentioned above.
 # the generated traces will be stored in the traces_dir
 ```
 As discussed in the paper, GenTConfig is highly configurable and offers different trade-offs to better fit the target application.
 Ensure you use the same parameters in both the compression and decompression processes.